jasonbot/weblog/content/weblog/chains.md

 ### Merging Sorted Streams

 Use case: I have 3000 CSVs, each has rows in order of date.
 The time ranges _may_ overlap in some cases.
 I wanted a unified stream of all the rows in order.
 For that, I wrote [`Merged`](https://github.com/jasonbot/chains/blob/main/cookbook_test.go#L231-L259), which is at its core a pull-on-demand heap.
-Once the smallest value has been pulled off, pull another item from the iterator to got that item from and put it back on the heap.
+Once the smallest value has been pulled off the heap, yield it, then grab the next value from the iterator that provided the value to place on the heap.

 ```go
 item1 := []int{1, 2, 3, 4}